pavlobu/deskreen/README.md

 We plan on making virtual display driver support for each of three main operating systems and place all OS related codes in **[`./drivers`](drivers)** subdirectory of this project.
 You can find brief requirements for driver API in **[`./drivers/README.md`](drivers)**.

+Share your valuable knowledge on how to create virtual desktop **without a Dummy Display Plug [in this discussion thread.](https://github.com/pavlobu/deskreen/discussions/37#discussion-2016522)**

 Thank you in advance!

 ## Get Started for Developers